rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/advanced/README.md

   * operations on `Stream` pipeline are usually chained as a *Stream* is *immutable*
 * on *builder* object, which can produce an *immutable object* eventually, e.g. `StringBuilder`

-However, it is always a bad idea to invoke *static methods* in the *method chaining*
+However, it is illogical to invoke *static methods* in the middle of *method chaining*